chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_aws_managed_deployment.md

     sudo chef-automate verify -c config.toml
     ```

-    To know more about config verify, you can check [Config Verify Doc page](/automate/ha_verification_check/).
+    You can check [Config Verify Doc page](/automate/ha_verification_check/) to learn more about config verify.

-    Once the verification is successfully completed, then proceed with deployment, In case of failure, please fix the issue and re-run the verify command.
+    Once the verification is completed, proceed with deployment.
+In case of failure, please fix the issue and re-run the verify command.

 ## Steps to Deploy

 The following command will run the deployment.
-The deploy command will first run the verify command internally, to skip verification process during deploy command use `--skip-verify` flag
+The deploy command will first run the verify command internally.
+To skip the verification process during the deploy command, use `--skip-verify` flag

 ```bash
  chef-automate deploy config.toml --airgap-bundle automate.aib